Interactions of Neutrino Wave Packets: Neutrino Interaction as a Lattice Problem

-again yielding a finite survival probability over the wave packet $n(\mathcal{P}_\square)$.
-In general, we find that it is vital to consider the finite width of a wave function for outgoing particless in the neutrino-neutrino interaction; only in this way do we recover a nontrivial physical prediction from this Standard Model interaction.
+again yielding a finite survival probability over the wave packet $n(\mathcal{P}_\square)$ {even in the continuum limit of $\Omega_\mathrm{lat}\to0$ (or, equivalently, $M\to\infty$)}.
+In general, we find that it is vital to consider the finite width of a wave function for outgoing particles in the neutrino-neutrino interaction; only in this way do we recover a nontrivial physical prediction from this Standard Model interaction. {We have seen thus far on the lattice that a coherent sum over states encompassed by an outgoing wave packet permits a finite prediction for the interaction.
+Calculations of only plane waves result in a trivial interaction in a continuum limit, as their width in momentum is reduced to zero in this case.
+We may find similar physical behaviors for the time evolution of approximate plane waves, if we repeat our calculation starting from the continuum Hamiltonian of Eq.~\eqref{eq:nunu-full}, as we see in the following section. }